MobilePayDev/MobilePay-Subscriptions/docs/index.md

 }
 ```
 `mobile_phone_number`
-mobile_phone_number is not a required parameter, but we recommend you to use it, because then the phone number is pre-filled on our landing page, which means that the user will not have to type the phone number on the page.
+It is not a required parameter, but we recommend you to use it, because then the phone number is pre-filled on our landing page, which means that the user will not have to type the phone number on the page, and therefore more convenient.

 `frequency`
-frequency is not a required parameter.
-Frequency provides informational value to the customer, so the customer can see in the app, how many times they can expect to pay Subscription Payment.
-The frequency does not impact, how often the merchant can send payments.
-If the merchant knows how often they will be sending Subscription Payments, e.g monthly, then it is recommended to fill out frequency.
-However, if the merchant does not know how many times they will be withdrawing, then it is recommended that the merchant does not enter information in that parameter.
+It is not a required parameter. `frequency` provides informational value to the customer, so the customer can see in the app, how many times they can expect to pay Subscription Payment.
+The `frequency` does not impact, how often the merchant can send payments.
+If the merchant knows how often they will be sending Subscription Payments, e.g monthly, then it is recommended to fill out `frequency`.
+However, if the merchant does not know how many times they will be withdrawing, then it is recommended that the merchant does not enter information in  `frequency`.

+`external_id`
+It is meant as a unique identifier, which shouldn’t change.
+On MobilePay side, we have the `agreement_id`, which never changes, regardless of what happens to the agreement. `agreement_id` is the counterpart to the `external_id` on your side.
+It should stay the same, so MobilePay can trace the full history of the agreement.
+The customer can see the "external_id" in the app.
+Our recommendation is, that the `external_id` is their `agreement_id` or reference with you.
+Therefore, it is more clear for the user.
+In addition, if they have more than one Subscriptions agreement with you, they should be able to see which Subscriptions agreement is connected to which  agreement.

 The *Pending* **Agreement**, if not activated, will expire within the value, provided in the _expiration_timeout_minutes_.